Blog - Commercial

 Start the lease process early.
 Give yourself plenty of time to explore all available options.
 Working with an agent at least 6-12 months out will ensure you have lots of potential properties to compare (both space and price) and are not forced to make rushed decisions.

 Look for incentives.
-Depending on the size of the property, vacancy rates and the length of the lease, incentives can equate to about 10-20% discount off the cost of the rent over the term of the lease.
-A good agent will work with the tenant and landlord to get the best possible incentive outcomes, whether in the form of rent abatement or fitout contribution.
+Depending on the size of the property, vacancy rates, length of the lease and the location, incentives can equate to about 10-20% discount off the cost of the rent over the term of the lease.
+A good agent will work with the tenant and landlord to get the best possible incentive outcomes, whether in the form of rent abatement or fit-out contribution.

 Negotiate with the landlord.
 The leasing market is competitive and landlords know that potential tenants are generally looking around.
 Bring this into the negotiation conversation to help get the best terms possible.